 You will probably have to draft a fairly comprehensive child support plan when ending a marriage that resulted in children.
 This plan will then be reviewed and hopefully approved by a judge at your child support hearing.

 After you check in at the courthouse, you will be directed to the courtroom for your case.
 If you have any questions to ask at a child support hearing, feel free to ask the receptionist or other courthouse staff, as they are there to help you and other guests.
-After check-in, there will be a brief interview process asking for some of the basics, including information about your income and visitation plan.
-This interview should be private, and your ex-spouse will conduct a similar interview separately.

 If you and your ex-spouse disagree on the terms of your child support arrangement, then you will both go before the judge in the courtroom, where a number of questions will be asked of you both.